hex13/enter-ghost/packages/transmutable/README.md

 * It performs smart deep cloning (with dirty checking) - if something is not changed, it is copied only by reference

-Transmutable allows you for writing this:
+Transmutable allows you for writing immutable transformations by writing code that looks like mutable code.
+Like this:

 ```javascript
 copy = transform(stage => {